 - C5 at a rate of 2% to 6.6%

 - C8 at a rate of 6.2% to 10%

-Incidence of neck pain as a result of cervical spondylosis which contributes to cervical radicular in adults is estimated to be between 20% and 50% every year.
+The incidence of neck pain as a result of cervical spondylosis which contributes to cervical radicular in adults is estimated to be between 20% and 50% every year.
 Statistics show that cervical spondylosis affects both men and women at the same rate.
-An estimated 95% of people aged 65 years and above are affected by cervical spondylosis to some level, and researchers say that it is the major contributor of spine dysfunction in aged people.
+An estimated 95% of people aged 65 years and above are affected by cervical spondylosis to some level, and researchers say that it is the major contributor to spine dysfunction in aged people.

 75% of people above the age of 50 have shown notable signs of a narrowing spinal canal, and 50% of these incidences are symptomatic.
 The number of symptomatic cases increases to 75% for people aged 65 and above.
 Changes in the cervical spine because of spondylosis happen at the single level of every disc space in 15% to 40% of patients and multiple levels of disc space in 60% to 85% of patients.

 There are some known risk factors associated with the development of cervical radiculopathy.
 Also, some of the risk factors are cervical radiculopathy causes.
 They include: